Symbolic Quantum-Trajectory Method for Multichannel Dicke Superradiance

-Dicke superradiance in cavity systems has been realized in the bad-cavity regime with cold atoms (steady-state Raman superradiant laser and ultranarrow Sr transitions) and in circuit QED with artificial atoms in a fast-decaying cavity~\cite{Bohnet2012,norcia2016prx,norcia2016superradiance,norcia2018prx,mlynek2014}.
-In addition to cavity-engineered reservoirs, one-dimensional nanophotonic waveguide QED platforms can realize multichannel Dicke superradiance~\cite{Brekenfeld2020crossed,Goban2015PRL,Solano2017superradiance,sheremet2023waveguide,Brehm2021NPJQM,Liedl2024PRX}, where guided modes provide permutation-symmetric reservoirs.
+Dicke superradiance in the bad-cavity regime has been realized with cold atoms (steady-state Raman superradiant lasers and ultranarrow Sr transitions) and in circuit QED with artificial atoms in fast-decaying cavities~\cite{Bohnet2012,norcia2016prx,norcia2016superradiance,norcia2018prx,mlynek2014}.
+Multichannel Dicke superradiance can also be realized in one-dimensional nanophotonic waveguide QED platforms~\cite{Brekenfeld2020crossed,Goban2015PRL,Solano2017superradiance,sheremet2023waveguide,Brehm2021NPJQM,Liedl2024PRX}, where guided modes provide permutation-symmetric reservoirs.
 In the Appendix we show the adiabatic elimination of the cavity mode and its validity in the bad-cavity limit.\\

-\prlsection{Introducing the symbolic quantum trajectory method} We will introduce the symbolic quantum trajectory method with a single jump operator (with associated rate $\Gamma$), which is the case for the single-channel scenario of Dicke superradiance, where analytical solutions have been presented~\cite{holzinger2025a,holzinger2025b}.
-We will describe a straightforward way to obtain the solution (exact analytical form for $\hat{\rho}(t)$) in the time domain from the quantum trajectories.
-The stochastic unravelling (quantum–jump) approach converts the Lindblad master equation into an ensemble of pure-state trajectories.
-We summarize the elements needed for our analytic solution; for more details on quantum trajectory methods see~\cite{dalibard1992,few_atoms_charmichael,charmichael_2}; here we summarize the elements needed.
+\prlsection{Introducing the symbolic quantum trajectory method} We first introduce the symbolic quantum-trajectory method for a single jump operator with rate $\Gamma$, corresponding to single-channel Dicke superradiance, for which analytical solutions are known~\cite{holzinger2025a,holzinger2025b}.
+The method yields an exact time-domain form of $\hat{\rho}(t)$ obtained from quantum trajectories.
+The stochastic unravelling converts the Lindblad equation into an ensemble of pure-state trajectories~\cite{dalibard1992,few_atoms_charmichael,charmichael_2}; here we summarize the elements needed.